xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ### Huge transaction volume
 Everything that the previous category provides, plus active gameplay (meaning the game requires player interaction as opposed to idle gameplay).
 These games have a blockchain connection, and players can buy, stake, and breed NFTs to use within the game.
 They can also spend coins (in the game) to gain some prizes or recognition.

-These solutions need a super scalable solution and the cheapest gas fee to support thousands of users playing the game simultaneously (which strongly depends on the blockchain, NFTs, and other tokens).
+These platforms need a super scalable solution and the cheapest gas fee to support thousands of users playing the game simultaneously (which strongly depends on the blockchain, NFTs, and other tokens).

 Besides sending transactions to the blockchain, it needs to store (off or on-chain) all the user-generated data created during the game.